 Students are not allowed to use handheld devices and/or post to social media from any device while at clinical.
 Students will not participate in social media during clinical or class time.
-All cell phones must be stored away from the clinical setting.
+All cell phones must be stored away from the classroom/lab and clinical setting.